 Tubular legs are usually a red flag for me due to their notoriously poor glide fit, but I’m happy to report that they’re not an issue here.

 Unfortunately, shorter users may find the 65 cm minimum height limiting.
-If that’s you, a Desky or an Omnidesk, with their 60 cm lowest height setting, may be the best option.
+If that’s you, a Desky, with its 60 cm lowest height setting, may be the best option.

-I love the “Flip Top” cable management feature at the rear of the desk, which allows you to run cables straight to the cable management tray without rummaging under your desk.
+I love the “Flip Top” cable management feature at the rear of the desk, which allows you to run cables directly to the cable management tray without having to rummage under your desk.

 Above: The “Flip Top” cable management lid at the rear of the desk works very well, but looks untidy when closed.

-However, I wish the designers had created cutouts in the lid for cables, as these keep the lid open and take away from the Migration Pro SE’s clean lines.
+However, I wish the Steelcase designers had created cutouts in the lid for cables.
+These would allow the lid to close fully.

 Nonetheless, it will easily accommodate most users, except those who run two large monitors side-by-side.